 IF...as our "fearless leader that couldn't lead a horse to water" President, AND our "I've never told the truth about a damn thing" Federal Reserve Chairman would have you "believe", the US Economy is growing and in "recovery", then:

-Why has the Fed injected $16 TRILLION into the banking system since 2008?
+Why has the Fed injected $16 TRILLIONinto the banking system since 2008?

+Why Is Gasoline Consumption Tanking?
 Gasoline deliveries reflect recession and growth.
-The recent drop in retail gasoline deliveries is signalling a sharp contraction ahead.
+The recent drop in retail

-Why are tax revenues continuing to fall?
+Why are tax revenues continuing to fall? ...through last Friday, and net of tax refunds, total US tax revenues were actually

 -ZeroHedge

-Why are the Non-Farm Payrolls numbers NOT supported by reported income tax collections?
+Why are the Non-Farm Payrolls numbers NOT supported by reported income tax collections? ...the BLS refuses to use the data embedded in income tax collections to be able to

 How can the stock markets keep rising when individuals have been net sellers for the past several years?
+"Individuals are net sellers of US equities and have been for years, probably

 -TrimTabs Charles Biderman